cetic/TSimulus/docs/source/index.rst

 Licence and Source Code
 -----------------------

-RTS-Gen is released publicly under the `Apache Licence (version 2.0)<http://www.apache.org/licenses/LICENSE-2.0>`_ and has been initiated as part of `EAM-SDI<https://www.cetic.be/EAM-SDI-2300>`_, a CWALity research project of the Walloon region.
+RTS-Gen is released publicly under the `Apache Licence (version 2.0) <http://www.apache.org/licenses/LICENSE-2.0>`_ and has been initiated as part of `EAM-SDI <https://www.cetic.be/EAM-SDI-2300>`_, a CWALity research project of the Walloon region.

-Contents:
+The source code is available on Github: https://github.com/cetic/rts-gen

+Please feel free to contribute by submitting pull requests, bug reports and feature requests.

 .. toctree::
    :caption: Overview
    :maxdepth: 1

+   installation
    get_started
-    principles
-    deployment
+   generators